|

 a long-time member of The Choral Society of NEPA's Symphonic Chorus and Choral Artists

 Ensemble, and joined The Lyric Consort "officially" in 2009.
-The billing manager at
+She is also a big

-and loves to read science fiction.
+sports fan (can you say New York Giants?) and loves to read science fiction.

 |